gbarnier/gbarnier.github.io/_posts/seismic_imaging/2021-03-13-bottleneck.md

 <h5>1.
 The large number of unknown parameters</h5>
 <p style="text-align:justify; font-size: 18px">
 The area within the subsurface to be characterized needs to be spatially discretized into a 3D array of voxels, and then stored on a computer.
 The (unknown) value of each voxel represents the speed of sound at a given location, and must be numerically estimated.
 For field applications, the number of unknown parameters can be extremely large.
-For instance, a survey area with a horizontal extent of 10 km x 10 km with a maximum depth of 10 km and discretized with a spatial sampling of 10 m (which is quite commmon for industry standards) requires the estimation of as many as <b>1bn parameters</b>.
+For instance, a survey area with a horizontal extent of 10 km x 10 km with a maximum depth of 10 km and discretized with a spatial sampling of 10 m (which is quite commmon for industry standards) requires the estimation of as many as <b>1 billion parameters</b>.
 </p>

 <h5>2.
 The computational cost</h5>